 - US companies also were CB targets in 88 deals with aggregate disclosed value of $5 billion — half of which were acquired by Canadian buyers.

 - Despite their overall 24% YOY volume decline, APJ buyers’ CB deals fell by only 9% (4 deals) to 42.
 But disclosed value of APJ buyers’ CB deals fell to $3.1 billion from $13.9 billion in 1Q16 (-78%).

 Outlook | A new wave of AI-driven digital disruption may form to boost tech M&A growth

 Sequential 1Q17 volume growth after two quarterly declines is an important upside indicator for global technology M&A. Then there’s artificial intelligence: AI deal growth could emerge as a key value driver, especially considering that the technology went from having no deal ever top the $1 billion level straight to a $15.3 billion megadeal.
 Perhaps most importantly, though, technology continues its rapid evolution, and all industries are experiencing profound disruptive digital technology transformations.
 Tech dealmakers — whether tech incumbents, non-tech buyers or PE — must be ready to make deals when opportunities arise.
 To help assess your dealmaking opportunities, we suggest technology executives test their organizations against these questions:

 - Are we positioned to offer customers true solutions or even answers, as opposed to just a point offering in the overall technology stack?

 - Is there a “hidden gem” among our business units and other departments with the potential to drive greater value?

-- Has disruptive technology placed our organization in the crosshairs of some upstart companies or activist investors?
+- Has disruptive technology placed our organization “in the crosshairs” of some upstart companies or of activist investors?

 - Are we doing all we can to provide comprehensive security in our offerings?

-Note: all dollar references are in US dollars unless otherwise indicated.
+Note: all dollar references are in US dollars, unless otherwise stated.